islasola/mockdoc/docs/faqs.md

     You can use URLs of this type only if you need to [bulk-insert data](insert_entities.md#Bulk-insert) from an Amazon S3 bucket.

-### How can I transfer data from Google Cloud Storage to Zilliz Cloud?
+### What types of Google Cloud Storage URLs are allowed on Zilliz Cloud?

 To transfer data from Google Cloud Storage buckets, you can use either of the following: